 Brora Golf Club to the north and Royal Dornoch Golf Club to the south are the next nearest courses.

 Golspie Golf Club actually have their own cottage on offer for visitors to the club.
 Stone's Throw Cottage is right on the golf course and has fantastic views of the sea.
 They even throw in a round of drinks and a drink discount at the clubhouse.

 The Golspie Inn at the east side of Golspie also looks fantastic, I fancy staying here on my next visit to the area.

-Golspie Golf Club is a must-visit for all golfers looking for the most enjoyable golfing experiences in Scotland.
+Golspie Golf Club is a must-visit for all golfers looking for the most enjoyable golfing experiences in Scotland, why not book a tee time?
 Check out the Big Burn Walk and Dunrobin Castle while you are in the area.